mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="concatenation"></a>
-## Phylogeny inference with concatenated alignments
+## Phylogenetic inference with concatenated alignments

 The comparison of phylogenies based on the short 16s alignment and the longer rag1 alignment showed that the overall node support can substantially be improved with increased size of the dataset.
 It is thus usually beneficial to use the information from several alignments jointly in one and the same phylogenetic analysis.
 This can be done in various ways, the simplest of which (and the only one possible in RAxML) is concatenation of the alignments, meaning that sequences of the different genes are, for each taxon, pasted together as if they come from just one single gene.
 While concatenation generally increases the support values of phylogenies, it should be noted that this practice implicitly assumes that all genes share the same evolutionary history, and that bias may result if this assumption is violated (which is common, particularly if closely related species are investigated).
 This effect has been demonstrated in several studies (e.g. [Kubatko and Degnan 2007](https://academic.oup.com/sysbio/article/56/1/17/1658327); [Ogilvie et al. 2017](https://academic.oup.com/mbe/article/34/8/2101/3738283)).
 However, given that the dataset used here, with sequences from 41 teleost species, includes few taxa that are very closely related to each other, the assumption that the 16s and rag1 gene share the same evolutionary history (at least the same true topology) may be justified in this case.